ChartContainer

 theme?ChartTheme

 Visual theme.
-Changing this at runtime will update all themed elements.
+Live — changing this at runtime updates all themed elements.

 axis?AxisConfig